 1970 - The Los Angeles Lakers face off the New York Knicks for the NBA Championship title but are defeated 4-3.
 USC Trojans baseball defeats Florida State, 2-1, for their sixth College World Series title and the first of five consecutive College World Series titles.

-1972 - The Los Angeles Lakers defeat the New York Knicks, 4-1, for their first NBA championship title in Los Angeles.
+1972 - USC is ranked number one for the college football national championship by a poll of sports writers and the National Football Foundation.
+The Los Angeles Lakers defeat the New York Knicks, 4-1, for their first NBA championship title in Los Angeles.
 The Los Angeles Sharks (World Hockey Association) debut.

 1973 - Professional women's tackle football debuts in Los Angeles County with the Los Angeles Dandelions at their home field at Long Beach Veterans Stadium (1973-1980).

-1974 - The Oakland A’s defeat the Los Angeles Dodgers in the first all-California World Series.
+1974 - USC is selected for the college football national championship by sports writers and the National Football Foundation.
+The Oakland A’s defeat the Los Angeles Dodgers in the first all-California World Series.
 The Los Angeles Aztecs (North American Soccer League) defeat Miami in a shootout for the Playoff Final Championship.
 The Los Angeles Sharks (World Hockey Association) leave Los Angeles for Michigan.

 1975 - Basketball coach John Wooden wraps up his career at UCLA with its 10th NCAA championship after defeating Kentucky, 92-85.
 It was the 10th championship in the previous 12 seasons.
 Long Beach travel agent Chris Pook launches the first Grand Prix of Long Beach with a crowd of 75,000.
 The Pasadena Roses, a women's professional tackle football team, debut at their home field at Azusa College.

-1978 - The UCLA Bruins women's basketball team wins the AIAW national championship by defeating Maryland before 9,351 fans.
+1978 - USC is ranked number one for the college football national championship by the United Press International poll.
+The UCLA Bruins women's basketball team wins the AIAW national championship by defeating Maryland before 9,351 fans.
 The Los Angeles Dodgers face off with the New York Yankees in the World Series, but are defeated 4-3.
 The Pasadena Roses, a women's professional tackle football team, disband.

 1979 - Jack Kent Cooke sells the Los Angeles Kings, Lakers and The Forum to Dr. Jerry Buss.